Hansstayhungry/Whispers/README.md

 It is now available at https://whispers-f1v1.onrender.com/ PostgreSQL for Azure is implemented for this demo.

+If you don't feel like sign up to test out the features, you can utlize the demo account below:
+(email and password are the same) demo1@demo.com demo2@demo.com

+demo3@demo.com
+demo4@demo.com

 ## About

 Pruodly present, one of a kind - You won't find the idea elsewhere!